CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/tr064/index.rst

 .. [#f1] In the simple view some things might be not visible.
 The expert view
          will show all entries.

-.. [#f2] The "hidden configuration" is configuration data that are not
+.. [#f2] The "hidden configuration" contains configuration data that is not
          transmitted to the client any stay on the server.
 So there information is "hidden" to the user.
 On the server it is still readable in clear text.
 This is also true for the manager.